My Recent Searches

 Negative results do not rule out Zika virus infection and should not be used as the sole basis for patient management decisions.
 For urine, it is especially important to note that this is not the primary diagnostic specimen type.
 Negative results in urine do not necessarily mean that an individual is not infected.
 When negative results are obtained for this specimen type, attention should be directed to the result for the patient-matched serum specimen.

-Serological testing should also be considered for certain patients, based on the CDC guidelines https://www.cdc.gov/zika/hc-providers/testing-guidance.html.
-Laboratory test results should always be considered in the context of clinical observations, patient history, and epidemiological information in making a final diagnosis and patient management decisions.
+Serological testing should also be considered for certain patients, based on the CDC guidelines. http://www.cdc.gov/zika/hc-providers/testing-guidance.html Laboratory test results should always be considered in the context of clinical observations, patient history, and epidemiological information in making a final diagnosis and patient management decisions.

 • The Zika Virus RNA, Qualitative, Real-Time RT-PCR Panel, Serum/Urine is only for use under the Food and Drug Administration’s Emergency Use Authorization.